mst-solar-car/embedded-drivers-library/microcontrollers/README.md

 &nbsp;

 ## Watchdog Timer
-First off, if the microcontroller does not have a watchdog timer, then you need to have `#define NO_WATCHDOG` inside your header file for the microcontroller.
+First off, if the microcontroller does not have a watchdog timer, then you need to have `#define NO_WATCHDOG` inside your spec file for the microcontroller.

 If it does have a watchdog timer then you need to define the following directives (usually one-liners):